 Parent information on a birth certificate can also be corrected without a court order.
 At least two of the following documents must be submitted:

 The Department will only agree to correct the record if it is satisfied that the documents submitted prove the necessary facts.
-The Department may require additional documents.
+The Department may require additional documents, depending on the exact documentation you provide.
 Baptismal and church records have additional requirements.